SugarSecurity/The-Sugar-Scoop/anti-trust.md

 Hank says companies selling on their platform get buried unless they pay extra for ads.
 Bezos says yeah thats how advertising works.

 ### Brief Recess

+## Demings to Zuckerberg
+Quotes articles from 2012, 2013, and 2014 (Facebook was not a small company) where internal Facebook employees state they will be putting a large amount of pressure on Pinterest, MessageMe, etc. to shut down competitors so they can make their own version.

+## Demings to Cook
+Same sort of question.
+Apple picks who succeeds and fails.
+Kids use tablets to learn, Apple dominates tablets, Apple shuts down children education apps unless they pay a large amount, including ones from governments from foreign countries.
+One from American private company kicked out.
+One from Saudi government that pays a lot of money stays.

+## Zuck just got accused of lying before congress about firing someone for political stance.
+Let's crack some beers

+## Scanlon to Pichai
+Why did Google purchase YouTube?
+Pichai says this was 2006 and he was not there, but he believes the company saw an oppurtunity.
+Cut off asking who made the decision, moving on...

+Google is the top site for children's videos via YouTube.
+It is illegal to advertise to children but YouTube did it.
+Wtf?
+Pichai says we have good policies around this and we enforce it.

+Scanlon says that they are STILL luring in investment from Hasbro and other childrens advertisers by claiming it is the largest children's advertisers.
+Pichai deflects.

+Scanlon references Wall Street Journal report and audits about how content creators can control ads for kids.
+Says Google is being difficult around those rules

+## Neguse to Bezos
+Negus came up before but I missed his name and was maybe doing something.
+He is Vice-Chair from Colorado.
+He asks Bezos about the broad definition Bezos gave for the retail market size.
+Sure, Retail is 1% of all global retail, but 40% or more of e-commerce.
+Bezos

+Whoa mentions AWS startup partners.
+Does AWS use their partnership to build competing startup services?
+Online post from employee saying that they do this exact thing AND target the business's customers.
+Wow.
+Maybe it's time to shut down our Amazon partnership?

+Neguse brings up DefineCrowd allegations.
+Wow wow wow

+## Sugar Security will no longer partner with Amazon

+# Absolute Banger from Cicilline to Zuck
+### Even with policies in place, Facebook can't control their own, DEADLY content.
+They have allowed and still allows dangerous, deadly videos (Fake Med News) to circulate to tens of millions before they remove it.
+Just the tip of the ice berg.
+Facebook has tens of thousands of white supremacy pages, etc. They get away with it because they have no competitors because they shut down or buy all their competitors.